 The results come at a heavy investment period for the company, which opened early this month a new digitally driven store concept in collaboration with sportswear giant Nike.
 The new “Power Store” in New York’s Washington Heights neighborhood marks the third of its kind in the United States for the retailer — two other outposts are in Philadelphia and Detroit — and is part of Foot Locker’s larger push to build closer connections with local communities.

-The firm also introduced its innovation and incubation initiative dubbed Greenhouse to help fuel emerging brands — a concept that followed its streak of investments in apparel and footwear startups including Rockets of a Awesome and minority-focused design school, Pensole Footwear Design Academy.
+The firm also introduced its innovation and incubation initiative dubbed Greenhouse to help fuel emerging brands — a concept that followed its streak of investments in apparel and footwear startups, including Rockets of Awesome and minority-focused design school Pensole Footwear Design Academy.
 It has continued the process of trimming its physical footprint, announcing plans to close 165 stores internationally this year on the heels of its blockbuster fourth-quarter earnings report.